Hospitality News & Business Insights by EHL

 Written by Veronika Mercier | Jun 28, 2019 9:11:06 PM

-The luxury travel market is poised for steady growth, driven by rising global wealth, shifting consumer values, and the emergence of new traveler segments.
+The luxury travel market is poised for steady growth, driven by rising global wealth, changing consumer values, and the emergence of new traveler segments.

-While traditional luxury tourists—typically older, affluent Western travelers—still play a key role, the market is evolving.
-Younger generations, especially Millennials and Gen Z, are redefining what luxury means, favoring personalized, experience-driven journeys over material indulgence.
+While traditional luxury tourists, typically older, affluent Western travelers, still play a key role, the market is evolving.
+Younger generations are redefining what luxury means, favoring personalized, experience-driven journeys over material indulgence.

-Meanwhile, affluent travelers from emerging markets, such as China, India, and the Middle East, are gaining influence, further diversifying the landscape.
+Meanwhile, affluent travelers from emerging markets, such as China, India, and the Middle East, are gaining influence, further diversifying the industry.

 The Evolving Luxury Traveler